otseng/biblemate/README.md

 A text editor is opened for you to edit the AgentMake AI settings.
 Change the `DEFAULT_AI_BACKEND` to your own choice of AI backend and enter API keys where appropriate.

+You may override the default AI backend temporarily by using the CLI option `-b` or `--backend`.
+For example,

+> biblemate -b groq

 ## 🗣️ AI Modes

 You can select between three AI modes to suit your preferences: